rickhagwal/Deep-Learning-with-Neural-Networks/README.md

-Exercise 2-  Trainin to Predict 99% accuracy for handwriting datset (MNIST_classifier_to_test_handwriting.ipynb)
+Exercise 2- Predict 99% accuracy for handwriting datset (MNIST_classifier_to_test_handwriting.ipynb)

 In this exercise, we'll do classification using dataset called MNIST which has items of handwriting -- the digits 0 through 9.
 MNIST dataset is already present in Keras library.
 So, we'll upload it from there.